KanameFoundation/KanameOS/README.md

 # KanameOS™

-KanameOS™ is a heavily modified web desktop platform based on [OS.js](https://www.os-js.org/).
+KanameOS™ operating system web desktop platform based on [OS.js](https://www.os-js.org/).
 It provides a unique window manager, tailored application APIs, GUI toolkit, and filesystem abstractions giving you a full desktop experience in your browser.

 ## Introduction